Play, create, connect, and dive deeper into the CMA’s collection in ArtLens Studio.

 Create Studio is a place for visitors to unleash their inner artist.
 The interactives in the Create Studio build on the museum’s 100 years of experience in studio-based programming, including the well-loved offerings of Museum Art Classes and Second Sundays.
 Visitors consistently comment on the ways that their own creativity helps them build a deeper understanding of the collection.

-Create Studio offers four different ways to make artwork in a space resembling an artist’s studio.
-The installations use a combination of time-of-flight depth cameras, custom C++ software and real-time graphics to create interactive experiences that allow visitors to play with traditional artistic techniques, in a playful, gesture-based way.
-Visitors may save creations by sharing them on the museum’s Tumblr site clevelandart.org/studioplay or posting on social media #ArtLens.
+Create Studio offers four different ways to make digital artwork in a space resembling an artist’s studio.
+The installations use a combination of time-of-flight depth cameras, custom C++ software and real-time graphics to create interactive experiences that allow visitors to play with traditional artistic techniques, in an expressive, gesture-based way.
+Visitors may share creations on the museum’s Tumblr site or post them on social media using #ArtLens.

 - Portrait Maker: This interactive allows visitors to craft their likeness in the style of the portraits that line the walls of the museum.
 Choose from oil, charcoal or watercolor to create a self-portrait that is realistic or abstract.

 - Pottery Wheel: A spinning block of clay is molded into shape as visitors mimic a potter’s movements at a wheel.
 Using depth-tracking cameras, this interactive magically recreates the experience of a potter at the wheel.
-The intensity of the participants’ gestures changes the width of their vessels.
+The intensity of the participants’ gestures changes the width of their digital vessels.
+When finished shaping the clay, visitors can add colorful decorative designs and patterns.

-- Collage Maker: With a snip and a clip, visitors are able to create collages using a wide variety of images from the museum collection.
-Pair, enlarge, rotate and duplicate details from a favorite modern painting with scenery from masterworks by medieval artists to create something new and unique.
+- Collage Maker: With a snip and a clip, visitors are able to create digital collages using a wide variety of images from the museum collection.
+Enlarge, rotate and duplicate details from a favorite modern painting with scenery from masterworks by medieval artists to create something new and unique.

 - Paint Play: Using motion-tracking technology, a “painting” is created through the visitor’s arm and hand movements.
 Just like using an actual brush and paint, broad gestures result in a wider paint splatter while smaller gestures create areas of more concentrated color.

-You can find your creations on our tumblr!
+You can find your Create Studio masterpieces on our tumblr!

 Reveal and Zoom

+Reveal and Zoom alternate on a 4K interactive video wall that uses the body as a tool to explore masterworks from the museum’s collection using innovative motion-tracking technology.
 Reveal and Zoom engage visitors in two different methods of investigating the collection.
-Reveal encourages visitors to consider composition first before details come into focus, while Zoom invites visitors to explore details closely.
-Reveal and Zoom alternate on a 4K interactive video wall that uses the body as a tool to explore masterworks from the museum’s collection using innovative motion-tracking technology.
 In Reveal, a larger-than-life-size image is at first blurry, but visitors’ movements, individually or in groups, bring the artwork into sharp focus.
 Sweeping gestures bring about subtle changes to the image, while smaller, focused movement extracts finer details.
 The process continues until the object is entirely “revealed.”
-With Zoom, the visitor’s body acts as a magnifying glass.
-Using body movement, participants can examine every detail of a work of art, encouraging visitor-led investigation.
+Reveal encourages playful exploration and collaboration.
+With Zoom, the visitor’s body acts as a magnifying glass to highlight details of enlarged artworks from the CMA’s collection.
+Using body movement, participants can examine every detail of a work of art, encouraging visitor-led investigation and discovery.

 Line and Shape